MicrosoftDocs/security/zero-trust/user-access-productivity-overview.md

 ## Next step

-Begin the user access and productivity area with [Step 1.
+Begin the user access and productivity initiative with [Step 1.
 Explicitly validate trust for all access requests](user-access-productivity-validate-trust.md).